educationwarehouse/uuid7/README.md

 a different timestamp scheme, which is **not compatible** with sorting behavior as implemented in the PostgreSQL `pg_uuidv7` extension.
 This package ensures compatibility, ensuring that UUIDv7s generated will sort correctly alongside those produced by `pg_uuidv7`.

+### Comparison with Python 3.14's uuid7 functionality

+Key differences between this library and Python 3.14's built-in uuid7:

+- **Timestamp Implementation**: This library works with μs (microseconds), while Python 3.14+ uses a counter mechanism
+- **Conversion Utilities**: This library provides uuid7 ↔ datetime conversion, which isn't available in the standard library implementation (at the time of writing)
+- **PostgreSQL Compatibility**: Both implementations are sorting compatible with the `pg_uuidv7` PostgreSQL extension

 ## Installation